ktpbu/ktpdatabase/README.md

 ```

 ### How to Run the Course Scraper
+IMPORTANT: PLEASE DO NOT RUN THIS FILE WITHOUT CONSULTING WITH VICTOR

 The course scraper is located at the path `./backend/scrapers/CourseScraper.py`.
 1. Navigate to the `backend` folder.
 2. Run `pip install -r ./requirements.txt`.